nanos-world/docs/tutorials/SpawnPlayerRandomLocations.rst

 The player can be spawned at random predefined locations.
 Each time the player dies or spawns again, a random location should be determined.
 As soon as the player leaves the server, the character must be removed as well.

+.. tip:: The following code is partially used in our Official Sandbox Package.
+Which you can read the full code at https://github.com/nanos-world/nanos-world-sandbox.

 Code